AO Coolers 24 Pack Canvas Cooler Review

 It also comes with instructions for use, care, and storage (as well as best insulation practices).
 According to its tag, this cooler is tear and heat resistant, UV protective, and anti-mildew.
 We can't vouch for any of those, though we didn't have any issues with any of these things during our several months of testing.
 AO Coolers also offers a limited lifetime warranty on the inside liner and top zipper.
 So though it's not on the same level as some of the more intense coolers we tested that seem almost "bombproof", the AO is a quality piece of gear.

-The AO Coolers 24 Pack Canvas Cooler is a competitive cooler that offers good performance at a lower-than-average cost.
-We appreciate its simple design that's easy to use and just works.
+The AO 24 Pack Canvas Cooler is a competitive option that offers good performance at a lower-than-average cost.
+We appreciate its simple, easy to use design.
 If you're after the optimal intersection of performance and price, you can't really go wrong with the AO.